growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 Accounts that are pending approval or suspended can be granted approval.
 Approving an account allows the user to log in with that account.

 Accounts that have been approved can also be suspended.
 If the account is suspended, the account information will remain, but the user will not be able to log in.
-If the account is suspended, the account information will remain, but the user will not be able to log in.
+The administrator has to reapprove in order for that user to log in.

 #### Delete account